ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Filters
 ~~~~~~~

-Example of how to retrieve Indicators that start-with 'bad' and have a
+Example of how to retrieve Indicators that start with 'bad' and have a
 dateAdded value greater than '2015-12-13' using an API filter:

 .. code:: javascript